guilbaults/TrailblazingTurtle/README.md

 This will start the server on port 8000 and remove the requirement to authenticate using the SSO.
 You should test with your own username instead of "myuser" so the access to slurm can find some of your previous jobs.

 ## Production install
 The portal can be installed directly on a centos/rocky Apache webserver, or in a container.
-The various recommandation on Django in production can be followed.
+The various recommendation on Django in production can be followed.

 [Install documentation](docs/install.md)